-The public is reminded to state name and town for the record.
+The public is reminded to state name for the record.
 Comments should be kept to a maximum of three minutes.
-Public comment is not intended to be a question and answer period; rather it is an opportunity for the Boards to hear citizen comment related to educational matters.
+Public comment is not intended to be a question and answer period; rather it is an opportunity for the Board to hear citizen comment related to educational matters